keithadavidson/ansible-mezzanine/README.md

 The Ansible playbook defined under "deploy" does the following:

 - Provision nodes in Vagrant or AWS
+    - Provisions nodes
+    - Setups DNS (including hosts for local dev)
+    - Provisions VPC and security groups
 - Deploy and configure Mezzanine
+    - deploys all packages
+    - configures nginx and gunicorn
+    - Updates Mezzanine, local_settings.py and settings.py
+    - Updates DB config to accept connections from web servers
 - Deploy and configure Django
+    - deploys all packages
+    - Updates DB config to accept connections from web servers
+    - configures nginx and gunicorn
 - Deploy a Mezzanine project
+    - deploys code from git repo locally or from remote, based on branch
 - Deploy a Django API project
+    - deploys code from git repo locally or from remote, based on branch

 The primary focus of this project was to see how the same playbook(s) could be used for deploying to all environments in a deployment pipeline.
 One of the core principles in DevOps is that your mechanisms for deployment are automated and repeatable so that they can be tested continuous.
 To this end using the same mechanism, with minimal change to the